Members-Only

 Can my dues be prorated if I join mid-year?

-Dues may be prorated if membership begins in a month other than March.
+Dues may be prorated if membership begins in a month other than January.
 Online inclusion will occur shortly after membership.
-Inclusion in printed materials may not be immediate and will occur in the next printing cycle.
+Inclusion in printed materials may not be immediate and will happen in the next printing cycle.

 Can I get a hardship exception to my dues?

 Life happens.
 Harvest… sometimes doesn’t.
 Tier 1 winery members considering themselves to be in a hardship situation may appeal to the Board for special consideration regarding the delay of dues payment.
-The Board has the authority to grant payment delays for reasons judged by the Board to be appropriate on a case-by-case basis.
-Membership may remain provisionally active as long as a member remains in compliance with repayment guidelines set forth by the Board.
+The Board has the authority to grant payment delays for reasons it deems appropriate on a case-by-case basis.
+Membership may remain provisionally active as long as a member remains in compliance with the Board's repayment guidelines.
 There are no hardship exceptions in other tiers, where members are welcome to rejoin as soon as they are able.

 What must I do to stay in good standing?